mha13/react-second-practice/README.md

 ### Making my primary app in React js

-So here is my first app which I was practicing to make a SPA app which is more practical type of web app in recent years
+So here is my first app which I was practicing to make a SPA app which is more practical type of web app in recent years (testing)

 # Getting Started with Create React App